GENS Course Proposals

 How to Propose New General Studies' Courses /5-Year Review of Existing General Studies' Courses

 Brief guidelines for proposing a new General Studies course and for 5-year review of existing General Studies courses can be accessed here.
 An overview of General Studies teaching goals/learning objectives as well as links to other materials you might find useful when writing up your course proposal/5-year review can be accessed here.
-Those proposing new General Studies courses should complete the New Course Proposal form (revised 7/2015); those whose General Studies courses are up for 5-year review should complete the 5-Year Review form.
+Those proposing new General Studies courses should complete the New Course Proposal form (revised 8/14/19); The current 5-year process: Submit a current syllabus and sample assignment(s) to the appropriate convener.

 These forms include: